 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-For the period from September 15, 2005 (inception) through June 30, 2010, the Company has accumulated a deficit of \$14.0 million and has not generated positive cash flows from operations.
-At June 30, 2010, the Company had cash of \$5.9 million and working capital of \$5.7 million.
+For the period from September 15, 2005 (inception) through September 30, 2010, the Company has accumulated a deficit of \$15.8 million and has not generated positive cash flows from operations.
+At September 30, 2010, the Company had cash of \$4.2 million and working capital of \$4.1 million.
 The Company has been dependent upon equity financing and loans from stockholders to meet its obligations and sustain its operations, including the January 2010 and June 2010 equity transactions described in Note 6.
 The Company's efforts have been devoted principally to developing its technologies and commercializing its products.
-Based upon its current cash position; the availability under its \$4.0 million credit facility with The Frost Group LLC ("The Frost Group") and the Company's President and CEO, Jeffrey G. Spragens (the "Credit Facility"), and by monitoring its discretionary expenditures, management believes that the Company will be able to fund its existing operations through June 30, 2011.
-However, in order to fund all planned operations, including the commercialization of certain of the Company's products and the anticipated commencement in 2010 of clinical trials for certain of the Company's product candidates, the Company anticipates that additional external financing will be required before June 30, 2011.
-Management considered the June 30, 2011 expiration of the Credit Facility when it evaluated the Company's ability to continue funding its operations.
+Based upon its current cash position; the availability under its \$4.0 million credit facility with The Frost Group LLC ("The Frost Group") and the Company's President and CEO, Jeffrey G. Spragens (the "Credit Facility"), and by monitoring its discretionary expenditures, management believes that the Company will be able to fund its existing operations through the June 30, 2011 expiration of the Credit Facility.
+However, in order to fund all planned operations, including the commercialization of certain of the Company's products and the anticipated expansion in 2011 of clinical trials for certain of the Company's product candidates, the Company anticipates that additional external financing will be required before the Credit Facility expires.
 If adequate funds are not available, the Company may be required to delay, reduce the scope of or eliminate its research and development programs, reduce its planned commercialization efforts or obtain funds through arrangements with collaborators or others that may require the Company to relinquish rights to certain product candidates that it might otherwise seek to develop or commercialize independently.
 Although the Company plans to secure additional funds through the issuance of equity and/or debt, no assurance can be given that additional financing will be available to the Company on acceptable terms, or at all.
 The Company's ability to continue as a going concern is ultimately dependent upon generating revenues from those products that do not require further marketing clearance by the U.S. Food and Drug Administration ("FDA"), obtaining FDA clearance to market its other product candidates and achieving profitable operations and generating sufficient cash flows from operations to meet future obligations.

-(A Developmental Stage Company)
+SAFESTITCH MEDICAL, INC. (A Developmental Stage Company)